 I had gone camping a couple months ago with my girl's friends in Santa Cruz.
 The guy who had reserved the campsite had chosen well because it had an amazing view of the mountains.
 There was a good mix of men and women, and we delved into conversation about dating and relationships.
 So of course they brought up one of the guys my girl had been set up with.
 I smiled because I wasn't sure where this was going and was curious to see why they hadn't connected.

-They mentioned that he had been in the country for fifteen years and began as a shoe salesman and was still a shoe salesman (the travesty!).
-My rebel mind leaped up and made me ask the question, "What's wrong with that?"
+The guy my lady had been set up with had been in the country for fifteen years and began as a shoe salesman and was still a shoe salesman (the travesty!).
+My rebel mind leaped up, and I blurted out the question, "What's wrong with that?"

 "The guy has been in the same position for fifteen years!" one of the guys on mary jane exclaimed.